 Need Windows or Mac software?
 Skip Chrome

 Chromebooks aren’t like-minded with Windows or Mac software programs.
-Instead, they use web apps that are to be had through Google’s Chrome Web Store.
+Instead, they use web apps to be had through Google’s Chrome Web Store.
 Newer models can also be used with Android apps, which could fill in some blanks, like if you need Microsoft Office to get admission.
 And, if you don’t thoughts poking around a chunk inside the OS, you may load Linux apps onto a few fashions, too.

 But typically speaking, you’ll be managing substitutions, so if you need or need a selected Windows or Mac app — and there’s no suitable web, Android, or Linux app replacement — don’t get a Chromebook.

-More choice or fewer decisions
+More choices or fewer decisions

 Intel Celeron or Pentium, Core m- or Core i-series processor